utdemir/composable-indexes/README.md

 - Fast - indexes are backed by performant data structures.
 - Composable - build complex indexes from simple ones with combinators.
 - Extensible - write your own index and aggregations.
-- Safe: Small core, property-based tests, no unsafe.
+- Safe - Small core, property-based tests, no unsafe.
+- Compact - No runtime dependencies (only `hashbrown` for `no_std`).

 ## Example